QUESTIONS RELATING TO COURSES, ENROLLMENT & ADMISSIONS:

 Candidacy is required for graduation from the Interior Design Certificate program and many other benefits.
 Although it is recommended that students become candidates when beginning the program, they may take up to five courses before establishing candidacy.
 To begin the program, simply enroll in one or more courses.
 International students must be design program candidates.
 For more information contact the UCLA Extension International Student Office, call (310) 825-9351.

 For admission to the Master of Interior Architecture program, an applicant must have received a baccalaureate degree, have attained an overall undergraduate grade point average of at least 3.0 and have completed the 82 prerequisite units or their equivalent.
 An applicant who does not meet these criteria may be admitted on a conditional basis if evidence of compensating qualifications can be furnished.
-Students may enter the Master of Interior Architecture program during any quarter and the program accepts non-resident and foreign students.
-If you are applying as a foreign student, please contact the Foreign Student Advisor in Admissions at (909) 869-2000.
+Students may enter the Master of Interior Architecture program during almost any quarter and the program accepts non-resident and foreign students.

 How do I know which courses to take?